opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_node_v3.md

 * `annotations` - (Optional) Node annotation, key/value pair format.
 Changing this parameter will create a new resource

 * `runtime` - (Optional) Container runtime.
 Changing this parameter will create a new resource.
+              Use with high-caution, may trigger resource recreation.
 Options are:
               `docker` - Docker
               `containerd` - Containerd